Eliminster0/Tic-Tac-Toe/README.md

 Game Play
 ---

-Player take turns placing their icons in the sqaures.
+Players take turns placing their icons in the sqaures.
 The player who succeeds in placing three of their icons in a horizontal, vertical, or diagonal row wins.

 ![game_play](https://cloud.githubusercontent.com/assets/20728117/18770895/96bb4dfc-80ff-11e6-915b-3bcb2985d323.png)